kreezxil/mkCursorClip/README.md

 ## Description
 Don't you just hate it?
 When playing in window mode and suddenly the window is no longer in focus, because you clicked outside of it?
-Yes... me too.
+Yes!!!
+So does everyone else!

-And because it annoyed me I've written this little application.
+And because it annoyed the original author, slayit, so much he wrote this little application.
 It provides a keyboard shortcut to trap your cursor in a window, be it a game or any other program.

 ## Features
 * Configurable hotkeys
 * Configurable padding from application border
 * Simple and lightweight
-* Uses modified version of http://keyboardmousehooks.codeplex.com/ for hotkey handling
+* Uses modified version of http://keyboardmousehooks.codeplex.com/ for hotkey handling <-- link will be dead after December 15, 2017
-* The project is mirrored at https://bitbucket.org/slayit/mkcursorclip/
+* The project is mirrored at https://bitbucket.org/slayit/mkcursorclip/ <--original author page, last update in 2013, this is serious necro-ware

 ## How-to